College of Agricultural Sciences

 Selecting a Major.
 If students know which course of study they wish to pursue, they should select that major field when they enroll initially.
 Students who are undecided about a major will be classified as agriculture-undecided but will be assigned to a department and an academic advisor.
 During the first semester, several introductory courses in agricultural sciences and natural resources should be selected to assist in determining or confirming the preferred area for a major.
 Students who enter as freshmen should select a major by the end of their fourth semester.
 Transfer students will be required to make a major selection within two semesters after entering Texas Tech.
 Some departments offer the opportunity for a dual major program.
 Students interested in such a program should contact the chairperson of the specific departments involved.

 Selecting a Minor.
 Minors are available in all departments for students with majors in the College of Agricultural Sciences and Natural Resources as well as those majoring in other colleges within the university.
-Minors are offered in the following areas: agribusiness management, agricultural leadership, agricultural communication studies, animal science, food science, landscape architecture, environmental crop and soil sciences, horticultural and turfgrass sciences, and natural resource management.
+Minors are offered in the following areas: agribusiness management, agricultural leadership, agricultural communication studies, animal science, food science, landscape architecture, plant and soil science.
 A minimum of 18 hours is required for a minor.
 The maximum number of transfer hours in any minor is 9.
 Courses in a major but outside a student’s department may be used in the minor.
 A student must earn a grade of C or better in each course counted toward a minor.
 Students are encouraged to seek early advisement from the chair of the minor department to plan for courses that will best meet their educational and career objectives.

 General Standards and Requirements.
 Minimum standards and requirements of the College of Agricultural Sciences and Natural Resources are the same as those for the university, with certain additions.
 In addition to the requirements stated in the Undergraduate Academics section of this catalog, other requirements include the following: